 - Delay school for a few years to save money to pay for your education in cash

 Understanding how to manage finances on a day-to-day basis and the long-term impact of consumer debt are two key areas that every young adult should understand.
 Help your teenager with these principles by sharing your own experiences or by using ACCC’s Youth & Money resources.
+Financial prep for college can start early on since it will go beyond their years studying.
 If you have younger children, don’t wait to start teaching them about money.
 There are plenty of ways to involve them too!

 To speak to a credit counselor today about budgeting and managing your finances, call 800-769-3571.